adri326/5dchess-variants/README.md

 You may also submit pull requests to suggest modifications or corrections to existing variants.
 These pull requests should not introduce new variants.

+You can use any tool to generate and edit the 5DFEN (you can try out [5dchess-designer](https://adri326.github.io/5dchess-designer/)), as long as the `variant.5dpgn` files included in the pull requests are valid 5DPGN+5DFEN files and follow the formatting guidelines described below.

 ### Formatting guidelines

 The `variant.5dpgn` file should follow the following guidelines, which are here to make reading and parsing the variants easier: